Maxsash/Hello-world/README.md

 # Hello-world
-This is a test repository for the sole purpose of getting me acquainted with th world of github!
+This is a test repository for the sole purpose of getting me acquainted with the world of github!